KRG Bravo 10/22 Chassis

-KRG states that their Bravo Chassis is “For that dream build you‘ve always wanted”.
-Well, I already had what I consider to be my 10/22 “dream build”.
+KRG states that the KRG Bravo 10/22 Chassis is “For that dream build you‘ve always wanted”.
+Well, I already had what I consider to be my 10/22 “dream build“.
 Or maybe, the most accuracy I could afford, based on my skill.
 Because I could certainly spend more, but I don’t think I would shoot any better.
 Which meant that I had a rifle I was completely confident in.
 Yet it wouldn’t hurt to try for a little more accuracy as well as comfort.
-And since I was going to be doing another build to test out a barrel, then the best possible chassis was a smart inclusion.
-So I reached out to KRG for a testing and evaluation copy.
+Since I was going to be doing another build to test out a barrel, then the best possible chassis was a smart inclusion.
+Which is why I reached out to KRG for a testing and evaluation copy.

 Custom 10/22-pattern rifle in the Kinetic Research Group (KRG) 10/22 Bravo Chassis